-risks/implications √/x
+risks/implications √/x risks/implications ✓/x

-asset management х
+community safety х asset management х

-climate change х
+equality and diversity x climate change х

-ICT х
+sustainability х ICT х

-data protection х
+health and safety x data protection х

 Processing Personal Data

 In addition to considering data protection along with the other risks/ implications, the report author will need to decide if a 'privacy impact assessment (PIA)' is also required.
 If the decision(s) recommended in this report will result in the collection and processing of personal data for the first time (i.e. purchase of a new system, a new working arrangement with a third party) a PIA will need to have been completed and signed off by Data Protection Officer before the decision is taken in compliance with the Data Protection Act 2018.